 Egon Brütsch was an ex-racer and plastic material specialist in Stuttgart, Germany.

-He designed the Spatz two-seater and found a licensee (Harald Friedrich in Altenmarkt; Alzmetall factory, later BAG, BAW), but the construction had some serious bugs and the Tatra engineer Hans Ledwinka had to redesign the car.
+He designed the Spatz two-seater and found a licensee (Harald Friedrich in Altenmarkt; Alzmetall factory, which in 1956 became Bayerische Autowerke GmbH (BAG)), but the design had some serious problems and the Tatra engineer Hans Ledwinka had to redesign the car.
+An acrimonious relationship developed between Brütsch and Friedrich.
 Later the Spatz was built by Victoria and by FB Fahrzeugbau in Burglangenfeld (Burgfalke).

 The Zwerg microcar was Brütsch's next construction in 1955.
 It had a plastic body on a steel tube frame.
 The Zwerg was a doorless roadster with a 2-seat-bench.
-Brütsch also built a 1-seat version with the 74cc DKW Hobby scooter engine.
+Brütsch also built a single-seat version using the 74cc DKW Hobby scooter engine.
 Only the two prototypes were built.

 In spring 1956 Brutsch redesigned the Zwerg and called it the Zwerg II; 5 units were built.

 The Rollera was also launched at the IFMA 1956.
-Like the Mopetta the Rollera only had one headlight in the middle of the front end.
+As with the Mopetta, the Rollera only had one headlight in the middle of the front end.
 Just eight units were built, but Brütsch found licensees in France (STE Rollera and Avolette).

 The Bussard was the improved version of an earlier Brütsch design.
 It had a faux air intake grille at the front end, as did the later V-2.